Submissions now closed.

 Naci H, van Valkenhoef G, Higgins J, Fleurence R, Ades T. Combining network meta-analysis results with patient preferences to facilitate shared decision making [poster].
 Proceedings of the 23rd Cochrane Colloquium, 2015

-Willis BH, Hyde CJ .What is the test’s accuracy in my practice population Tailored meta-analysis provides a plausible [presentation].
+Willis BH, Riley RD.
+Are predictions of test accuracy studies valid in practice? [presentation].
 Proceedings of the 23rd Cochrane Colloquium, 2015

 Katikireddi SV, Egan M, Petticrew M. How do systematic reviews incorporate assessment of study quality into the synthesis of evidence?
 A methodological study [poster].
 Proceedings of the 22nd Cochrane Colloquium, 2014.